-SmarterMeasure is a computer readiness testing module that examines the applicants skills and readiness for online coursework.
+SmarterMeasure is a computer readiness testing module that examines applicant skills and readiness for online coursework.

-- Some exemptions to the SmarterMeasure requirement may apply (e.g. successfully completing AT LEAST TWO previous online courses (documentation required\).
-We use BlackBoard online class management sytem.
-Experience with BlackBoard is preferred but not mandatory.
-Contact the Program Director if you feel you might qualify for an exemption, though recognize that exemptions will be the exception rather than the rule. - \Documentation of multiple previous online courses can include letters of reference (emails) from college/university faculty stating the courses were taken online, or taking courses from an institution (e.g. University of Phoenix) that is completely online.
-Lack of documentation is expected to result in being required to complete the SmarterMeasure module.
+- Some exemptions to the SmarterMeasure requirement may apply (e.g. successfully completing AT LEAST TWO previous online courses with a course grade of "A" (documentation required).
+We use BlackBoard online class management system.
+Experience with BlackBoard is preferred but not mandatory. - Documentation of multiple previous online courses can include letters of reference (emails) from college/university faculty stating the courses were taken online, or taking courses from an institution (e.g. University of Phoenix) that is completely online.
+Grade verification via official or unofficial transcripts are required.
+Documentation that the classes were completed online is required and is non-negotiable.